Nancy0192/BlindSight_Aid/README.md

 ```
 x30[0] is an input pin for IR sensor to detect the object.
 x30[1]  is an input pin used as a restart trigger.
-x30[2] is an input pin used for LDR to check the light.
-x30[3] is an input pin used for water detection.
+x30[2] is an input pin used for water detection.
-x30[4] is an output pin used to indicate about the object detection.
+x30[3] is an output pin used to indicate about the object detection.
-x30[5] is an output pin used to indicate about the water detection.
+x30[4] is an output pin used to indicate about the water detection.
-x30[6] is an output pin used to indicate about the light detection.
-x30[7] is an output pin used when there is no light.
 ```